5 Big New Cruise Ships On the Horizon

 Can’t Miss: The ship will launch with the newly created Exploration Central’s hub located in the Crow’s Nest, now a comprehensive resource and engagement center with interactive screens and a Virtual Bridge.

 The first of Celebrity Cruises’ new Edge class of ships, Celebrity Edge will homeport in Fort Lauderdale beginning in December and will sail 7-night Eastern and Western itineraries, with the option to book back-to-back sailings for a 14-night journey.
 The new class of ship will boast several standout features including Infinite Veranda staterooms, which let your veranda become an indoor or outdoor space at the touch of a button; luxurious and modern interior design by famed designers including Nate Berkus and Kelly Hoppen; and a dramatic new venue called Eden, which fuses iconic design with cuisine and entertainment that the line says will excite all the senses through experiential moments.

 Can’t Miss: The highlight of the line’s outward-facing vision for the ship is the Magic Carpet, an extraordinary venue and engineering feat that’s the world’s first cantilevered, floating platform that reaches heights of 13 stories above sea level.
 The space will serve triple duty as the ship’s tender platform, a specialty restaurant offering a special “Dinner on the Edge” for 90 guests, and a full bar and live music venue complete with endless ocean views.
 Let us know about your adventures on new cruise ships in the comments below!

 Photos: Celebrity Cruises, Royal Caribbean International, Carnival Cruise Line, Norwegian Cruise Line, Holland America Line

-Porthole Cruise Magazine is a leading cruise and travel publication covering cruise news, ship reviews, the cruise lifestyle and more.
+Porthole Cruise and Travel Magazine is a leading cruise and travel publication covering cruise news, ship reviews, the cruise lifestyle and more.